Skip to content

 John Clarke, M.D.

-Dr. Clarke's interest in Sellers Hall stems from family history.
-He is a ninth generation decedent of Samuel Sellers.
+Dr. Clarke is a ninth generation decedent of Samuel Sellers.

 Beverly Rorer